eiConsole v.23R1

 Testing Our Definition

-Next, we’ll want to test our definition.
-Click the Execute Transform to XML button:
+Next, we’ll test our definition.
+Click the Execute Transform to XML button.

 You should see various Person elements appear in the results panel: